ashutoshdb/eos/README.md

 - valgrind for memory leak

-stack pointer
+- stack pointer
-stack
+- stack
-stack frame is created when u call a fun it hold argument return address
+- stack frame is created when u call a fun it hold argument, local variable return address of the next inst. after the funtion
+- racearound condition for global variable

+- try on raspberrypie stack with gdb gef